cosmos/gravity-bridge/README.md

 - **Initialization**: setup the Bridge chain, add accounts, start the Bridge chain, and test available commands
 - **Setup Peggy locally**: start local Ethereum blockchain, compile and deploy contracts, activate the contracts, and get the registry contract's deployed address
+- **Run the Relayer**: start the relayer with a validator account in order to relay lock and burn events between the EVM blockchain and the Cosmos SDK blockchain.
 - **Ethereum to Cosmos asset transfers**: start the Relayer service, send lock transaction containing local assets to the contracts, and test ERC20 support
 - **Using Peggy with the Ropsten testnet**: setup interfacting with the Ropsten testnet, deploy contracts to Ropsten testnet, start the Relayer service on the Ropsten testnet, and send lock transaction containing Ropsten testnet assets to the contracts
 - **Cosmos to Ethereum asset transfers**: setup interfacing with tendermint, start the Relayer service, start the Oracle Claim Relayer service, burn assets on tendermint, create prophecy and oracle claims on Ethereum, and process prophecy claims